 Ireland is part of the Common Travel Area, so British nationals don’t need a passport to visit the country, just an acceptable form of ID.
 If you use your passport as ID, it should be valid for the whole of your stay.

 Has business travel changed with the new Brexit passport rules?

-If you’re travelling for business purposes, like attending a conference, check the Foreign Office Travel Advice page for the country you’re visiting to find out what’s required.
+If you’re travelling for business purposes, like attending a conference, check the FCDO travel advice page for the country you’re visiting to find out what’s required.

 You might also have to tell HMRC if you’re earning money in the EU, and you may require documentation if you’re planning to bring goods with you.
 The government has produced a list of extra requirements for business travellers here.